This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon onion powder

-- 1 teaspoon kosher salt
+- 1 teaspoon salt seasoning salt or garlic salt

-- ½ teaspoon black pepper
+- 1/2 teaspoon black pepper

 - Place all ingredients into a large bowl and gently mix together with your hands, careful not to overmix.
 Just squish it all together a few times to combine.